 The above specifies a parameter w, i.e. a synapse-specific weight.
+Note that to avoid confusion, synaptic variables cannot have the same name as a pre- or post-synaptic variables.

 Synapses can also specify code that should be executed whenever a postsynaptic spike occurs (keyword on_post) and a fixed (pre-synaptic) delay for all synapses (keyword delay).